theriftlab/immanuel-python/docs/5-settings.md

 ## Global Settings

-The remaining settings take the form of functions in the `settings` module rather than attributes of `ChartConfig`.
+The remaining settings take the form of functions in the `settings` module rather than attributes of `Config`.
 They apply per-process, to every chart, regardless of the config the chart instance was given.

 ### `add_swe_filepath()`